A Guide to Beverley, East Yorkshire

 With its mix of cobbled lanes and elegant Georgian and Victorian terraces, Beverley is a fabulous example of a traditional market town.
 The town is probably best known for its Minster (which is used quite frequently as a TV setting), the Westwood (a fabulous expanse of land to the west of the town, North Bar (a 15th-century gate) and the Racecourse.
 You may not know that it inspired the naming of Beverly Hills in California.
 Well now you do!

 Here are some interesting facts about Beverley:

-- Originally known as Inderawuda, the town was founded around 700 AD by Saint John of Beverley.
+- Originally known as Inderawuda, this East Yorkshire town was founded around 700 AD by Saint John of Beverley.

 - Beverley is home to the oldest state school in England, in the form of Beverley Grammar School.

 - Mike Score, the lead singer of A Flock of Seagulls, was born here.

 - Lewis Carroll got his inspiration for the March Hare from Alice in Wonderland from a carving of a rabbit inside St Mary's church.